percona/postgresql-docs/docs/solutions/high-availability.md

     To address these shortcomings, there are a multitude of third-party, open-source extensions for PostgreSQL.
 The challenge for a database administrator here is to select the right utility for the current scenario.

-    Percona Distribution for PostgreSQL solves this challenge by providing the [Patroni](https://patroni.readthedocs.io/en/latest/) extension for achieving PostgreSQL high availability.
+    Percona Distribution for PostgreSQL solves this challenge by providing the [Patroni :octicons-link-external-16:](https://patroni.readthedocs.io/en/latest/) extension for achieving PostgreSQL high availability.

 ## Patroni

-[Patroni](https://patroni.readthedocs.io/en/latest/) is a template for you to create your own customized, high-availability solution using Python and - for maximum accessibility - a distributed configuration store like ZooKeeper, etcd, Consul or Kubernetes.
+[Patroni :octicons-link-external-16:](https://patroni.readthedocs.io/en/latest/) is a template for you to create your own customized, high-availability solution using Python and - for maximum accessibility - a distributed configuration store like ZooKeeper, etcd, Consul or Kubernetes.

 ### Key benefits of Patroni: